ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 * author: name and email address of the author
 * description: a short description of this image and it's purpose.
 * license: license that this image and contained software are released under
-* repository: the primary repository that this image should be found in
+* registry: the primary registry that this image should be found in
 * vendor: the owning organisation of the software component
+* org.skatelescope.team: the SKA team responsible for this image.
-* version: follows `Semantic Versioning <https://semver.org>`_, and should be linked to the image version tag discussed below.
+* org.skatelescope.version: follows `Semantic Versioning <https://semver.org>`_, and should be linked to the image version tag discussed below.
-* website: where the software pertaining to the building of this image resides
+* org.skatelescope.website: where the software pertaining to the building of this image resides

 Arguments
 ~~~~~~~~~